-The Jasmine Stitch Beanie is a Completely Free Pattern that Creates a Thick and Warm Winter Topper.
+The Jasmine Stitch Beanie is a Free Pattern that Creates a Thick and Warm Winter Topper.

 (Note: This post contains affiliate links, meaning that if you make a purchase it may benefit me at no extra cost to you.
 You can read all of my affiliate disclosures and other disclaimers on the disclaimers page. )